drbergman/PhysiPKPD/README.md

 2. Move the folder `PhysiPKPD/addons/PhysiPKPD` into `PhysiCell/addons/`
 3. Move the folder `PhysiPKPD/sample_projects_phsyipkpd` into `PhysiCell`
 4. Open `PhysiCell/sample_projects/Makefile-default` (the one that `make reset` will will put in the main PhysiCell directory)
-5. Add the text from `Makefile-PhysiPKPD_Addendum` to `PhysiCell/sample_projects/Makefile-default` (anywhere should work, perhaps best around line 195 at the end of the other sample projects)
+5. Add the text from `PhysiCell/addons/PhysiPKPD/Makefile-PhysiPKPD_Addendum` to `PhysiCell/sample_projects/Makefile-default` (anywhere should work, perhaps best around line 195 at the end of the other sample projects)
 6. Replace `PhysiCell/BioFVM/BioFVM_microenvironment.cpp` with `PhysiCell/addons/PhysiPKPD/BioFVM_microenvironment_robust_dcs.cpp`[^bfvmcpp] (and similarly with the `.h`[^bfvmh] file).
 Make sure the new files are both named `BioFVM_microenvironment` with the proper extension.
 7. Delete `PhysiCell/BioFVM_microenvironment.o` so the next `make` call will compile the new `BioFVM_microenvironment` code.
 8. Perform the same for `PhysiCell/addons/PhysiPKPD/PhysiCell_settings_find_variable_index.cpp`[^pscpp] replacing `PhysiCell/modules/PhysiCell_settings.cpp` (and similarly with the `.h`[^psh] file).